flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 Every process has its **own** environment space.

-The environment stores, among other things, data that\'s useful to us, the **environment variables**.
+The environment stores, among other things, data that's useful to us, the **environment variables**.
 These are strings in common `NAME=VALUE` form, but they are not related to shell variables.
 A variable named `LANG`, for example, is used by every program that looks it up in its